bonyoC-137/Dropil-Fraud-Exposed/README.md

 ![](assets/README-163b669d.png)<br><br>
 ![](assets/README-e932bbc6.png)<br>
 ![](assets/README-398fc2d8.png)<br>
-<br><br>
 Only with a single product ?
 This single product **_the trading Bot - Dex_** !
 WoW !
-Amazing !<br>
+Amazing !<br><br>
-And Sadly i have to share my opinion, that until now as "ex investor" in Dropil sham(project-platform), that no matter how many products they produce and knowing what they have produced already, any positive outcome is under BIG Question and only go-in if you are lucky Pro-Trader and want to test your trading abilities against them.<br><br>
+And Sadly i have to share my opinion, that until now as a "ex investor" in Dropil sham(project-platform), that no matter how many products they produce and knowing what they have produced already, any positive outcome is under BIG Question mark "?" and only go-in if you are one lucky Pro-Trader dude and you are willing to test your trading abilities against them.<br><br>

 ### In reality, the sale of DROPs during the ICO phase raised less than $1.9 million, not the $54 million claimed.<br>